 Breaking fast might spike up to blood sugar levels but not in the ketogenic diet.

-Keto food contains high fats that don’t make any sudden spike in the blood sugar levels.
+Keto food contains high fats that don’t make any sudden spike in blood sugar levels.

-Keto diet is soo good in keeping blood sugar level low that it got type II diabetic totally off to their medications.
+Keto diet is soo good in keeping blood sugar levels low that it got type II diabetic totally off to their medications.

 Say goodbye to the cravings, tiredness, and mood fluctuations that make high-carb fasting so difficult.

 6# Ease in fasting

 Ketogenic diet suppressed hunger which makes fasting much easier.
 Your liver converts stored fat into ketones, these ketones travel through your bloodstream for energy.
 Ketones suppress the hunger hormone called “ghrelin”.

 High levels of Ghrelin make you hungry, and when they are kept low, your body doesn’t feel the hunger ever if your body does not have any food.